mbonifasi2019139/control-of-companies/README.md

-## Web backend applictions about "Control de Empleados" developed with Node JS, Mongo DB and Express.
+## A backend web appliction about "Control of companies" developed with Node JS, Mongo DB and Express.

 Please execute
 `npm install`